pish-pish/SuperBMD/README.md

 names are exactly the name of the materials of the model when exported from a 3D modelling program.
 You do not have to cover every material, SuperBMD will generate material data for the rest.
 You can also use a default material setup for every material in the model by naming the material in the JSON ``__MatDefault``.
-You can define a default material for a category of materials: If a material entry in the json is named ``__MatDefault::Category``, then every material in your model that contains the word ``Category`` will have that material applied to it.
+You can define a default material for a category of materials: If a material entry in the json is named ``__MatDefault:Category``, then every material in your model that contains the word ``_Category`` (note the underscore) will have that material applied to it.

 * The ``TextureNames`` section contains the names of the textures used by the material.
 Usually the first texture is the main texture, the rest are used for graphics effects.
 When using a ``__MatDefault``